peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-As a result, adverse consequences can arise in conjunction with the multi-signer scenarios laid out in [@?RFC8901], both when deployed temporarily (during a provider change) and permanently (in a multi-homing setup).
+As a result, adverse consequences can arise in conjunction with the multi-signer scenarios laid out in [@?RFC8901], both when deployed temporarily (during a provider change) and permanently (in a redundant multi-provider setup).
 For example, a single provider may (accidentally or maliciously) cause another provider's trust anchors and/or nameservers to be removed from the delegation.